-Battery voltage and fuel levels are registered on a gauge.
-(See Instrument Panels, Gauges and Buttons information elsewhere in this Owner's Manual for details.)
+Depending on the model, battery voltage and fuel levels are registered either on a gauge or on the video screen.
+(See Video Screen and Dash information elsewhere in this Owner's Manual for details.)

 In verifying the battery charge, look for a reading around 13 volts, but no lower than 10.5 volts or higher than 14.5 volts.
 Erratic readings are usually a sign of low voltage or loose connection(s).
 Even if the reading appears correct, if there were any symptoms of voltage insufficiency or error during a previous outing, check with an authorized Axis dealer before undertaking another outing.
 You do not want to become stranded with a dead battery away from the dock.